A chickadee lands in your hand,

 You don’t ever let go of the thread.

-I want to blend into the tea
+I want to blend into you like

-explode like the letter d
+tea explode like the letter d

 on the back of your bike